-Trump Runs the Country Like a Guy Drives a Bumper Car
+Trump Runs The Country Like He's Driving A Bumper Car

 Fundamentally, Donald Trump runs the country like a guy drives a bumper car at a carnival.

-When you drive a bumper car you just smack into what ever is right in front of you – deal with whatever is immediately in view – and have no idea or concern where you’re going.
+When you drive a bumper car you just smack into whatever is right in front of you, deal with whatever is immediately in view, and have no idea or concern where you’re going.
 That’s the way Donald Trump governs.

-House Democratic Leader Nancy Pelosi and Senate Leader Chuck Schumer absolutely the got the best of him in their White House negotiation over the short-term debt ceiling/continuing resolution.
+House Democratic Leader Nancy Pelosi and Senate Leader Chuck Schumer absolutely got the best of him in their White House negotiation over the short-term debt ceiling/continuing resolution.

-That was partially because Pelosi and Schumer are simply better negotiators and tacticians than “the great deal maker” Trump.
+That was partially because Pelosi and Schumer are simply better negotiators and tacticians than “the great dealmaker” Trump.

 Partially it was because Schumer and Pelosi can hold their caucuses together better than Trump’s GOP allies Paul Ryan and Mitch McConnell.
 So Trump has apparently decided, not without good reason, that he can’t trust Ryan and McConnell to deliver when the chips are down.

-Trump, Ryan and McConnell wanted to take Democratic leverage away by passing a Continuing Resolution for spending and a Debt Ceiling increase that expires in 18 months – right after the next election.
-Democrats wanted an extension of only 3 months, so that they could use the leverage of the debt ceiling and spending bill that expires right before Christmas to press for concessions on Democratic priorities – like including a DREAM Act and ACA market fix as part of an overall “must pass” package.
+Trump, Ryan and McConnell wanted to take Democratic leverage away by passing a Continuing Resolution for spending and a debt ceiling increase that expires in 18 months – right after the next election.
+Democrats wanted an extension of only three months, so that they could use the leverage of the debt ceiling and spending bill that expires right before Christmas to press for concessions on Democratic priorities – like including a DREAM Act and ACA market fix as part of an overall “must pass” package.

-When Treasury Secretary Mnuchin suggested in the meeting that the “markets” could not stand the uncertainty of having such a short debt ceiling and federal spending extension, Pelosi is reported to have replied that, while Secretary Mnuchin may know a lot about the “markets,” the coin of the realm at the Capitol was votes – and that unless he had 218 votes for his plan, it would be a 3-month extension, period.
+When Treasury Secretary Mnuchin suggested in the meeting that the “markets” could not stand the uncertainty of having such a short debt ceiling and federal spending extension, Pelosi is reported to have replied that, while Secretary Mnuchin may know a lot about the “markets,” the coin of the realm at the Capitol was votes – and that unless he had 218 votes for his plan, it would be a three-month extension, period.

 As a progressive Democrat I am thrilled at his collapse.
 But it represented just the most recent example of Trump’s “bumper car” mentality – react impulsively with the short term in mind regardless of the long-term consequences of his decisions.
 Deliberate he is not.